 Complete a Reserve Request Form.
 This form is required each time you make a reserve request:

-- Complete the Reserve Request Form on paper and hand it in to the the Library Circulation Desk.
+- Complete the Reserve Request Form on paper and hand it in to the Library Circulation Desk.

 Your name, course number and full bibliographic citation for the material are essential.
 You must also indicate how you are complying with the copyright law as it relates to the item.
-We advise you to keep good records.
-If you have any questions, contact the Library.

 Once you have submitted a completed form, our staff will retrieve the material from the stacks.
 Please allow two business days for this.
 If we have problems processing material, we will send you an email describing the circumstances.